rosineygp/mkdkr/README.md

 ## ••• 3 dots

-[required] Create a docker container, it can set as simple job, service or privileged job.
+[optional**] Create a docker container, it can set as simple job, service or privileged job.

 **Parameters:**
 - String, ACTION: Actions is the mode that container will run it can be a: